jtdoud/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-My next step is to impute the missing values.
+My next task is to impute the missing values.
 Since I already computed
 the mean steps per inteval in the section above, I will use this data
 to fill in the missing values in the original data.

-First I add a rounded mean steps per interval to `meanPerInt`.
+First I add a rounded mean steps per interval to `meanPerInt` since there are not half-steps in reality.
+I call it `meanStepsR` for _rounded_.

 ```r
 meanPerInt$meanStepsR <- round(x=meanPerInt$meanSteps, digits=0)
 ```

-Then I make data subset of the original NA observations and call it
+Then I make a data subset of the original NA observations and call it
 `iData` for _imputed_ data.
 I `merge` the data to the rounded mean steps
 from the `meanPerInt` data frame.